 What is Neisseria Meningitis?

-Meningitis is an infection of the fluid around spinal cord and brain.
+Neisseria Meningitis is a bacterial infection of the fluid around spinal cord and brain.
 It is sometimes called Spinal Meningitis.
-It can be caused by either a virus or bacteria.
-Meningitis caused by a virus is less severe than the one caused by bacteria.

 What are the symptoms?

 The most common symptoms include a high fever, headache and a stiff neck.
 Other symptoms might be nausea, vomiting, confusion and being sleepy.
 People with these symptoms should see their doctor.

 Symptoms usually begin about four days after being infected, although that can range from 1 day to 10 days.